aneldev/dyna-ts-react-module-boilerplate/README.md

 # Folder structure

 The source code of your project is under the `/src/` folder only.
-The distributed module is what exported from the `/src/index.tsc` only.
+The distributed module is what is exported from the `/src/index.tsc` only.

 There are loaders for various files, like: `.less`, `.scss`, `.svg`, `.jpg`, `etc.`.
 Loaders *are loaded* in `/webpack.loaders.js`, where you can add your own loaders that will be used for all tasks (npm scripts).